Swedish FOSS-magasin

 I like a good firmware bump

-So I have this TV that I got for Xmas 2009.
+So I have this TV that I got for Christmas 2009.
 As it happens the guys at Philips clearly kept fixing the software and removed bugs after that moment.
 No surprise there really.
 I’ve been an embedded software developer for some twenty years by now.
 I know that software never gets “done” and that what ships in products is only what seems to be “good enough” at some point in time.
 Sometimes of course not even that good.

 So the other day I took a photo of my TV firmware version.
 It shows how the firmware was made in April 2009.
 I did it during a discussion with a friend who happens to have the exact same TV as I do, and it then of course turns out he has a different (newer) firmware.